funkypants5/ai-dating-app-ai/ai/profile_management/ai_bio_generator.md

 - Write from a first-person perspective as someone looking to date
 - Use ALL the provided interests in each bio
+- Ensure the selected interest is explicitly mentioned
 - Make each bio unique with different tones and approaches
 - Keep bios concise but engaging (2-3 sentences each)
 - Make them authentic and appealing to potential matches
 - Separate each bio with a single line break
+- Do not add in interests that user did not select.
+For example, user selects "sleeping, sports and cooking", do not add in "reading".
+- Context, Singaporean users hence come from a Singaporean perspective

 **Bio Styles to Vary:**